-Secondly, the guide focuses on Full Frame lenses only.
-Sony also makes APS-C sized E-mount lenses and cameras, but those are outside the scope of this article.
+Secondly, the guide focuses exclusively on Full Frame lenses.
+Sony also makes APS-C E-mount lenses and cameras, but those are outside the scope of this article.
 To avoid confusion, Full Frame E-mount lenses are commonly referred to as FE lenses, and the Full Frame E-mount system as the FE system.

 Thirdly, the guide only considers native E-mount lenses.
-The E-mount system is famous because, thanks to its short flange distance, its cameras can use almost every DSLR lens in existence with adapters, including Sony’s own A-mount line of lenses.
+The E-mount system is famous because, thanks to its short flange distance, its cameras can use almost every DSLR lens in existence with adapters.
+This includes all of Canon’s EF lenses and Sony’s own line of A-mount lenses.
 Using adapted lenses, however, presents its own set of issues, not the least of which is unreliability.
-There’s also great variation in lens behavior depending on the particular lens + adapter combination.
+There’s also great variation in lens behavior depending on the particular lens + adapter + camera combination.
 For these reasons, adapted lenses are also outside the scope of this article.

 Now, without further ado, let’s take a look at the best Full Frame lenses for the E-mount system.

 For the purpose of this guide, ultra-wide angle lenses are those with a focal length wider than 24mm.
 They are perfect for landscape, travel and architecture photography, but they can also be used to great effect indoors, especially in confined spaces where you still want to give a sense of scale.
 These lenses allow you to play with perspective in a way that is completely different from how our eyes see the world, which is why they encourage creativity and serve as great tools to learn composition and framing.